layilin/SP23-33852/_texts/full-text.md

 - THE fam'd Bermuda's[^f109n1] ever-healthy isles,
 - More fam'd by gentle Waller's[^f109n2] deathless strains,
-- Than for their cedars,[^f109n3] which, insulting, fly
+- Than for their cedars, which, insulting, fly
 - O'er the wide ocean; 'mid their rocks contain
 - A stone, which, when calcin'd, (experience says,) [405]
 - Is only second to Sabrina's lime.